 The Tennessee Trial Lawyer, Fall/Winter 2010, at 38.

-Mr. Duncan and his wife are active in their church.
+Mr. Duncan and his wife and kids are active in their church.
 He helps coach his son’s flag football and basketball teams.
+(He is pretty sure that his wife, an All-State basketball player in high school and Pat Head Summitt fan, will coach their daughter’s sports teams.)
 He also volunteers at his local community center.